szostaklab/lcmsseq/README.md

 ## Short version

-Change to the directory where you've unzipped this file.
-In Debian/Ubuntu Linux, do:
+Clone this repository.
+Then, in Debian/Ubuntu Linux, do:

     $ sudo pip3 install numpy matplotlib pandas scipy patsy statsmodels ...